cruz209/kickstart-ai/README.md

 🧠 Philosophy

-LiftOff is a launchpad, not a replacement for developers.
+kickstart-ai is a launchpad, not a replacement for developers.
 It handles the boring scaffolding so you can focus on the real engineering.

 🗺️ Roadmap